Autry Museum of the American West: History

+Since 2019, The Autry Museum has hosted several of Indigenous Pride LA LGBT+ Pride events.

+Collection

-The Autry's Southwest Museum of the American Indian Collection of Native American art is one of the most significant museums dedicated to Native culture in the United States, second only to the Smithsonian Institution National Museum of the American Indian.
+The Autry's Southwest Museum of the American Indian Collection of Native American art is one of the most significant collections dedicated to Native culture in the United States, second only to the Smithsonian Institution National Museum of the American Indian.
 The 238,000-piece collection includes 14,000 baskets, 10,000 ceramic items, 6,300 textiles and weavings, and more than 1,100 pieces of jewelry.
 It represents work by indigenous peoples from Alaska to South America, with an emphasis on cultures of California and the Southwestern United States.

 The Library and Archives of the Autry includes the collections of the Braun Research Library and the Autry Library.
 It is a research enterprise that supports scholarly work in Western history and the arts.
 In 2002, the Women of the West Museum of Colorado merged with the Autry Museum.
 This has broadened the scholarly and educational emphasis to include gender issues and women's experiences in the American West.